 What is Gross Misconduct?

-Gross Misconduct is behaviour or an action that can reasonably be argued has broken down the employer’s confidence and trust with the employee.
-Something, which a warning or disciplinary action would be insufficient to appropriately address the issues.
-This may be the result of such behaviour such as, being drunk, theft or fighting.
-The employer in this instance may dismiss the employee without notice and following the full procedures.
+Gross Misconduct is behaviour or an action that can reasonably justify dismissing the employee immediately.
+Conduct or an issue that cannot be appropriately addressed with a warning or disciplinary action.
+This may be the result of, for example, being intoxicated at work, theft or fighting.
+The employer in this instance may dismiss the employee without notice.

 What is the correct procedure to appeal my dismissal?